Habits of successful entrepreneurs provide a roadmap for creating your success.

 [tweet_dis url=”http://jef.tips/HsE”]Focus on the important matters and ignore the urgent ones.
 Your success and happiness will skyrocket.[/tweet_dis]

-Find the 20% of your customers that cause 80% of your headaches and fire them.
+Find and fire the 20% of your customers that cause 80% of your headaches.
 Discover the 20% of your actions that generate 80% of your profits and forget everything else.

 In this post, I share thirteen habits of successful entrepreneurs.
 These success habits change lives and build lasting business empires.